aichronaschool/portalchroneyv1.0/VOICE_OPTIMIZATION_COMPLETE.md

 7. **Poor cleanup** - Output worklet not stopped on disconnect
 8. **Buffer flush timing** - Not flushing buffer before committing
 9. **Empty buffer commits** - Committing when no audio was sent (OpenAI VAD false positives)
+10. **Concurrent response creation** - Creating new response while one is already in progress

 ## New Optimized Architecture